benjymous/annotations/sandman/sandman.28.md

 not changing decor (except for the candelabra).

-Page 6 panel 2:  "Kissed it all better" sounds peculiarly modern, and idiomatic, for a queen of milennia-past Africa.
+Page 6 panel 2:  "Kissed it all better" sounds peculiarly modern, and idiomatic, for a queen of millennia-past Africa.
 	Panel 3:  Oubliette:  "Forgotten-small", from French, meaning a hidden prison such as found in certain old castles, accessible only from above.
 Note that this contradicts the image of Nada's cell as seen in both _Sandman_ #4 and